• Kenyon Ng

 Publications (methodology)

-Ng, K., Fong, E., Frazier, D.T., Knoblauch, J., Wei, S., 2025.
-TabMGP: Martingale Posterior with TabPFN. under review. arxiv, code
+Ng, K., Fong, E., Frazier, D.T., Knoblauch, J., Wei, S., 2026.
+TabMGP: Martingale Posterior with TabPFN.
+International Conference on Machine Learning (ICML). arxiv, code

 Ng, K., Yu, W., Bondell, H.D., 2025.
 Expectation-propagation for Bayesian empirical likelihood inference. under review. arxiv, code